 'How I help Old Park teachers'

-My role as an Enterprise Adviser includes using my skills, business experience and networks to help Old Park develop a strong inclusive careers programme that supports all students and their needs.
+My role as an Enterprise Adviser includes using my knowledge, careers experience and networks to help Old Park develop a strong inclusive careers programme that supports all students and their needs.

 'How I help Old Park students'

-I support the school to develop an inclusive careers programme which support the preparing for adulthood core themes and helps pupils make their best next step after leaving Old Park as well as supporting their transition into adulthood.
+I support the school to develop an inclusive careers programme which support the preparing for adulthood themes and helps pupils make their best next step after leaving Old Park, as well as supporting their transition into adulthood.

 'How I help Old Park families'